Frequently Asked Questions

 It is advised to have an unofficial copy of your transcript with which to refer when completing the application.

 You will need to submit additional financial documents and proof of current citizenship or visa status.
-Please visit our International forms and documents page for detailed information regarding international students.
+Please visit our Visa and Immigration Services office page for detailed information regarding international students.